COVID-19 Response: Visitor Restrictions

 to help slow the spread of COVID-19.

-- All patients and visitors are required to wear a mask while in our facilities.
+to wear a mask while in our facilities.

 Hospital patients with a confirmed or suspected case of COVID-19 cannot